-2.1 Channel Impulse Response and Location Distinction
+2.1 Channel Impulse Response

-As mentioned earlier, a wireless signal usually propagates in the air along multiple paths due to reflection, diffraction, and scattering [1].
-As a result, a receiver receives multiple copies of the signal from different paths, each of which has a different delay due to the path it traverses on.
-The received signal is the sum of these time delayed signal copies.
+As discussed, a wireless signal usually propagates in the air along multiple paths due to reflection, diffraction, and scattering.
+A receiver then receives multiple copies of the signal from different paths, each of which has a different delay due to the path it traverses.
+The received signal is the sum of these time delayed copies.
 Each path imposes a response (e.g., delay and attenuation) on the signal traveling along it [1], and the superposition of all responses between two nodes is referred to as a channel impulse response [8].
 Wireless channels can be characterized by channel impulse responses.

 The multipath effects of different wireless links are different, and so are the channel impulse responses [1].
-Due to this reason, a channel impulse response has been utilized to provide location distinction [1,2].
+Due to this reason, a channel impulse response has been utilized to provide location distinction [1], [2].
 Specifically, to determine if the transmitter has changed its location, the receiver estimates the channel impulse response of a newly received signal and compares it with the previous estimation result.
 The location change is detected if the difference between the newly estimated channel impulse response and the previous one exceeds a certain threshold.